 Look at this example from famous graphic design software, Canva: it’s common for them to send out free templates their customers will likely love and appreciate.

 Another example comes from Trello: not only do they stay in touch with blog post updates and tips, but they also let you know each time a new feature is coming out.

 Related KPI: While being an important goal, relationship nurturing in itself is hard to measure with data; if you commit it, you’ll be more likely to look at the metrics related to our next goal.

-Email Marketing Goal 8: Upselling, Converting and Moving Your Customers Down the Sales Funnel
+Email Marketing Goal 8: Upselling, Converting, and Moving Your Customers Down the Sales Funnel

-Even in the classic brick-and-mortar businesses, you can use email marketing to successfully maximise revenue from the leads and customers you already acquired.
+Even in classic brick-and-mortar businesses, you can use email marketing to successfully maximize revenue from the leads and customers you already acquired.
 You can do so by upselling your services or helping your qualified leads move down your sales funnel.
 Depending on the goal you’re after, your metrics will vary.

 Replug, a link-tracking app, used this simple message to get in touch with their customers the moment they released a new paid plan: